Introduction | Life | Work| Books

 He made a great impression on both Russell and G. E. Moore and, as he started to work on the foundations of Logic and mathematical Logic, Russell began to see Wittgenstein as a possible successor who would carry on his work.
 During his time at Cambridge, Wittgenstein's other major interests were music, the cinema and travelling, often in the company of his great friend, David Pinsent.
 He was invited to join the Cambridge Apostles (the elite Cambridge secret society to which Russell and Moore had both belonged as students).
 In 1913, he inherited a large fortune when his father died, donating some of it, initially anonymously, to Austrian artists and writers.

 Although he was invigorated by his study at Cambridge, Wittgenstein came to feel that he could not get to the heart of his most fundamental questions while surrounded by other academics, and in 1913 he retreated to the relative solitude of the remote village of Skjolden, Norway.
 This isolation allowed him to devote himself entirely to his work, and he later saw this period as one of the most passionate and productive times of his life.
 He wrote an unpublished book entitled "Logik", a ground-breaking work in the foundations of Logic, which was the immediate predecessor and source of much of the later "Logisch-Philosophische Abhandlung" ("Tractatus Logico-Philosophicus").

 The outbreak of World War I in 1914 took him rather by surprise (living in seclusion as he was), but he volunteered for the Austro-Hungarian army, serving on the Russian front and in northern Italy.
-He won several medals for bravery and, towards the end of 1918, he was he was captured and held as a prisoner of war by the Italian army at Cassino in central Italy.
+He won several medals for bravery and, towards the end of 1918, he was captured and held as a prisoner of war by the Italian army at Cassino in central Italy.
 It was in this Italian prison that he completed his magnum opus, the "Tractatus Logico-Philosophicus".